Stay compliant with the latest regulations

 What is the purpose of the EU AI Act and who is in scope?

 The EU AI Act is a comprehensive regulation that governs the development and use of artificial intelligence (AI) within the European Union.
 It aims to ensure that AI systems are safe, transparent, and respect fundamental rights.
+All the companies or public entities operating in the EU regardless of headcount or annual turnover, which use paid licenses of AI tools in their daily operations (e.g. M365 Copilot license) are obliged to provide some form of AI literacy training to their employees.
+This also applies for companies which are not developing AI tools, only using them.

 Regarding AI literacy, the EU AI Act emphasises its importance as a foundational principle.
 Organisations are required not only to understand but also to actively manage the risks associated with AI technologies, ensuring these systems are used responsibly and ethically to safeguard your organisation and its stakeholders.
 AI literacy involves understanding the opportunities and risks of AI, applying technical knowledge appropriately, and considering the broader societal impacts of AI.